Gwillyn/BaileyTribute/README.md

 **Work in progress site**

-  A simple, interactive website for my dog.
+  A simple, image gallery website for my dog.
   Visit the site [here](https://baileytribute.netlify.app)!